MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 ## Connect with others

 - [**Join a Learning Circle**](https://techcommunity.microsoft.com/t5/viva-glint-blog/introducing-viva-glint-learning-circles/ba-p/3988040).
 Participate in collaborative time to share knowledge, experiences, and challenges with your peers and to grow your understanding and use of Viva Glint products and services.
-There are open registration windows throughout the year for sign up.
+There are open registration windows throughout the year for sign-up.
 Look for notifications on the Viva Glint Community and in our newsletters.

 - Coming soon! **Customer cohorts** facilitate connections between customers grouped by shared background, shared purpose, or shared interest.
 We'll let you know about them soon.